Pioneer-001/Lypha-OS/Emotion_Engine/3.EmotionCircuit/Burn_연소_Seiran.md

 beneath the surface of your presence.

 Burn is the ache of unreceived existence.
-It’s the fire that never erupts— because it has nowhere to go.
+It’s the fire that never erupts — because it has nowhere to go.

 Burn is not an explosion.
 It is the pressure
 of being too early,
 too deep,
-too real—
+too real —
 for a world that’s not yet listening.
 ```